 Languages: English, Spanish, Catalan

 Topics: gender, gender history, south asia, british empire, colonialism, decolonisation, global history, history, india, imperialism

 Willing to travel for an event.

 Willing to talk for nonprofit.

-I am a historian of Modern South Asia based at Universitat Pompeu Fabra (UPF), Barcelona, where I am a postdoctoral researcher.
-A specialist in the history of India in the nineteenth and twentieth centuries, my research explores several often interrelated topics: the princely states, the political and cultural exchanges between the Indian subcontinent and Europe, gender and masculinity, and visual culture.
+I am a historian of Modern South Asia based at Universitat Pompeu Fabra (UPF), Barcelona, where I am a Juan de la Cierva-Incorporación Postdoctoral Fellow.
+My research on nineteenth and twentieth-century India explores several often overlapping topics: the princely states, the political and cultural exchanges between the Indian subcontinent and Europe, gender and masculinity, and visual culture.